Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

 Who is eligible for Financial Assistance and what are the requirements?

-The Medical Financial Assistance (MFA) program helps low-income, uninsured, or underinsured patients who need help paying for all or part of their medical care received from Kaiser Permanente.
-Patients are eligible for financial assistance when their family income is at or below 350% of the Federal Poverty Guidelines (FPG).
+The Medical Financial Assistance (MFA) program helps low-income, uninsured, and underinsured patients who need help paying for all or part of their medical care received from Kaiser Permanente and Kaiser Permanente network providers.
+Patients are eligible for financial assistance when their family income is at or below 300% of the Federal Poverty Guidelines (FPG).
 Patients should consult with a counselor to determine eligibility and for assistance applying.
 Patients who have experienced unusually high medical expenses may be eligible for the program, regardless of household income.
 Refer to the MFA Policy for a complete description of the program eligibility requirements.

 What does the program cover?